coldplazma/Deadlands-sheet/README.md

 [Link to hosted character sheet](https://coldplazma.github.io/Deadlands-sheet/deadlands-character-sheet.html)

 A custom character sheet for **Deadlands: The Weird West** using **Savage Worlds Adventure Edition** rules.
-This sheet is built with HTML, CSS, and JavaScript, and allows users to create, save, and load character data in JSON format.
+This sheet is built with HTML, CSS, and JavaScript, and allows users to create, save, and load character data using the browser's IndexedDB storage or via JSON format.

 ## Features